The Chartered Institute of Public Relations

 The Chartered Institute of Public Relations offers membership to PR practitioners at all levels in their careers and across all sectors.
 There are six grades of membership: Fellowship, Member, Associate, Affiliate, Global Affiliate and Student.
 The Chartered body is led by a President, who chairs the Institute.
 Members elect a President and member Council Board representatives every year.

-The Chartered Institute of Public Relations had one main objective when it introduced a new governance structure; to improve voter turnout on the previous year’s results.
+The Chartered Institute of Public Relations had one main objective when it introduced a new governance structure; to increase voter turnout on the previous year’s results.
 UK Engage works with many professional associations like the Institute and so understood the challenges it was likely to face in relation to member engagement and voter turnout.
 The CIPR has a geographically-broad membership including members from England, Scotland, Wales and Northern Ireland.

 In order to reach optimum number of members UK Engage explored an innovative, cost-effective solution.
 The CIPR wanted to continue to use e-voting in its election process and was interested in the modern platform that UK Engage had to offer.
 In order to let all members have the chance to vote in the elections UK Engage delivered a multi-channel ballot approach comprising e-voting, SMS text voting and traditional paper voting, to help increase voter turnout.